 If you have hard water, you’ll notice that pressure is reduced over time, and in some cases, the jets might even stop working properly.
 Unscrewing the showerhead, rinsing it to remove any loose deposits, and then soaking it in a mineral-dissolving solution like CLR clears up hard water deposits and keeps your shower working right.

 If you are on water that has a tendency to allow microbial growth, you can soak your showerhead in bleach periodically to keep algae and mold at bay.

 Either way, be sure to rinse the shower head in clear water once it’s clean, and let it run for a minute after cleaning and before anyone takes a shower.

-Over time, shower heads can start to stick in a fixed position, causing users to exert excess force to move them back and forth.
-Fix the problem by disassembling the shower head, coating the pivot with petroleum jelly, and swiveling it back and forth a few times before reassembling.
+Over time, shower heads can start to stick in a fixed position, causing users to exert excessive force to move them back and forth.
+Fix the problem by disassembling the showerhead, coating the pivot with petroleum jelly, and swiveling it back and forth a few times before reassembling it.

 Cleaning your faucet aerators is important to maintain a steady water flow and prevent the buildup of mineral deposits that can affect the taste and smell of your water.
 Here are the steps to clean your faucet aerators:

 By following these steps, you can keep your faucet aerators clean and functioning properly just like your showerhead.

 If you find that your shower pressure (and water pressure throughout the house) isn’t what it should be, please give us a call at (858) 536-4161 and we’d be happy to send a licensed plumber to your home to test the water pressure and correct the problem as required.

 If you have any more issues with your shower or any plumbing problem in general, contact Black Mountain Plumbing, Inc., and see how we can help with any residential or commercial plumbing issue.